N2RF/smart-solder-station-microcontroller/README.md

-# smart-solder-station
+# Smart Solder Station
-The microcontroller code for our smart solder station project.
+The code for our smart solder station project.